redbrick/docs/docs/aperture/ansible.md

 ## More Information

-Redbrick's ansible configuration is stored in the [ansible](https://github.com/redbrick/ansible) repository.
+Redbrick's ansible configuration is stored in the [ansible](https://github.com/redbrick/nomad/tree/master/ansible) folder in the `redbrick/nomad` repository.
 There's some more documentation there on each playbook.

 Ansible's documentation is available [here](https://docs.ansible.com/ansible/latest/index.html).